navaneet614/APCSFinal/README.md

 -- RESPONSIBILITY LIST --
-Navaneet - in charge of menu, buttons, and the game screen Shaunak - God of making obstacles, javadoc-ing, and READMe's William - in charge of creating God and Player
+Navaneet - in charge of menu, buttons, and the game screen Shaunak - God of making obstacles, javadoc-ing, and READMe's William - in charge of creating God, Player, and the UML